RavalTirth21/AWS-Route53-Projects/Route-53-Static-Website-Hosting-HTTP-&-HTTPS/README.md

 ## 🛠️ Implementation Steps

-### 1. Static Website Hosting (HTTP)
+### 1. Creating Record For Static Website in Route53

-Enabled static website hosting in S3 and linked it to Route 53 using an alias record.
+Created static website hosting in S3 and linked it to Route 53 using an alias record.

 ![Step 1](01-Static-Website-Hosting-Alias.png)
 ![Step 2](02-Static-Website-Hosted-Unsecure.png)